ripienaar/free-for-dev/README.md

 # free-for-dev
+Developers and Open Source authors now have a massive amount of services offering free tiers but it can be hard to find them all in order to make informed decisions.

-A list of software, SaaS, PaaS, IaaS etc offerings that have free tiers for devs
+This then is a list of software, SaaS, PaaS, IaaS etc offerings that have free tiers for devs.

+You can help by sending Pull Requests to add more services.
+Once I have a good set of link in this README file I'll look into a better layout for the information and links, help with that appreciated too.

+If you're not inclined to make PRs you can tweet me at ```@ripienaar```

 ## Source Code Repos